 Concessions & Businesses

-It shall be unlawful to operate any private or non-Departmental business or concession, including soliciting and/or advertising for any such venture, on any Department-managed lands without prior written approval from the Department.
+It shall be unlawful to operate any private (including guide services) or non-Departmental business or concession, including soliciting and/or advertising for any such venture, on any Department-managed lands without prior written approval from the Department.

 Unless otherwise provided, no person is allowed in a controlled hunt area during specified dates and times without a controlled hunt permit.

 No permanent type stands may be constructed in or on a tree nor shall cleats be driven into a tree to gain access to a portion of any tree nor shall any person hunt from such a stand.
 Only portable type stands, that do not require the use of any fastening device that has the potential of damaging a tree, are permitted.
 Stands shall be removed from the tree immediately following the closure of the hunt for which they were used.
 Stands remaining after 14 days become the property of the Department to be disposed of in the best practical manner.